+For the purpose of (c) and (d) above:

-means the UK OCM System Average Price published by NGG in respect of the Day.
+“SAP (NBP) means the UK OCM System Average Price published by NGG in respect of the Day.

+“SAP (IBP)” means the average price of trades of Natural Gas at the IBP on the Trading Platform in respect of the Day as published by the Transporter;

+“SMPbuy (IBP)” means SAP (IBP) x 1.05;

+“SMPsell (IBP) means SAP (IBP) x .95;

+“SMP (NBP) means the Euro equivalent of the UK OCM System Marginal Sell Price published by NGG in respect of the Day;

+“IBP Marginal Buy Price” is the greater of SMPbuy (IBP) and the highest price paid by the Transporter for a Market Balancing Transaction which is a Balancing Gas Buy on the Day;

+“IBP Marginal Sell Price” is the lesser of SMPsell (IBP)) and the lowest price paid by the Transporter for a Market Balancing Transaction which is a Balancing Gas Sell on the Day.

 Where a Final Daily Imbalance Quantity for a Shipper is either positive or negative, a Daily Imbalance Charge calculated in accordance with this Section 1.6 shall be payable by or credited to a Shipper, as set out in Part I (Legal and General) Section 11 (Invoicing and Payment).

 Where a Shipper: